deckhouse/deckhouse/modules/045-snapshot-controller/docs/README.md

 title: "The snapshot-controller module"
 ---

-This module enables snapshot support for compatible CSI-dirvers in the Kubernetes cluster.
+This module enables snapshot support for compatible CSI-drivers in the Kubernetes cluster.